FrankensteinVariorum/fv-collation/collateXPrep/Readme_SGA_CollationPrep.md

 * Currently this is designed to run over each file one at a time to inspect the output.)

+**Files involved and instructions to run:**

+* Source: Each of the six "PreCollate" XML files in `sga_Notebooks`.
+* XSLT: `sga_Notebooks/Id_Trans_sgaCollatePrep.xsl`
-* **Instructions to run:** Source: the "PreCollate" XML files in `sga_Notebooks`.
-Set the output destination up a directory level to `collateXPrep` and and then down into the `msColl_full` directory.The new files follow this naming convention:
+* Set the output destination up a directory level to `collateXPrep` and and then down into the `msColl_full` directory.The new files follow this naming convention:
 **`msColl_full/msColl_c**.xml`**

+### C. Plant location flags on the `<lb/>` elements
+Now that we have converted the `<line>..</line>` elements into self-closed `<lb/>` elements, we now run an XSLT process that plants locational "signal flag" attributes on them.
+The output of this process is saved in the `msColl-fullFlat` directory and is named thus: `msColl-fullFlat/msColl_c**-fullFlat.xml
+*The location flags will help us following the collation process, when we need to construct pointers back to the original source S-GA files on their website.
+We will need to make sure these elements and their flags are screened from the collation (=not meant for comparison) but preserved intact for the output.*

+**Files involved:**
+* Source directory: `msColl_full/msColl_c**.xml`.
+* XSLT: `Id_Trans_sgaMSLocators.xsl`.
+* Output directory: `msColl-fullFlat`

-### C. Flattening
+### D. Flattening
  The `msColl_full` encoding must now be "flattened".
-All of the XML elements that contain other elements or mixed content (text and other elements) are altered so that they become self-closing "marker" elements with attributes signalling where start and end tags used to be. *This ensures that all texts when collated share a comparable form of encoding: often the markup itself (the positioning of a paragraph break, for example) is significant in the collation output, and we need to preserve that information even though it's going to create problems with overlapping XML hierarchies.*
+All of the XML elements that contain other elements or mixed content (text and other elements) are altered so that they become self-closing "marker" elements with attributes signalling where start and end tags used to be. *This ensures that all texts when collated share a comparable form of encoding: often the markup itself (the positioning of a paragraph break, for example) is significant in the collation output.
+We need to preserve that information in a flattened state because it is going to conflict with the new XML hierarchy output by the collation process.*

 1.

+### E. Chunking
-1. They are "chunked" according to 33 common alignment positions between all editions of the novel.
+The six flattened files are now "chunked" according to 33 common alignment positions between all editions of the novel.
 Not every witness is present from the S-GA files.
 All witnesses must be present at all points for the computer-automated collation process to run.
-Where witness chunks are missing in S-GA, we prepare empty "dummy" files required for the collation process.
+Where witness chunks are missing in S-GA, we have prepared empty "dummy" files required for the collation process.

 1.